douglasjunior/react-native-pdf-renderer/README.md

 export default App;
 ```

-The `source` prop must point to a file store inside device memory.
+The `source` prop must point to a file stored inside device memory.

 If the file is online, you can use some third part library like `expo-file-system` or `rn-fetch-blob` to download and save locally.